CMU-17-214/f2023/assignments/hw3.md

 # Homework 3: Santorini (Part 1)

-In this assignment, you will design and implement the core logic of a board game called Santorini (2 players, without god cards) in and only in Java and you will review other designs for this game.
+In this assignment, you will design and implement the core logic of a board game called Santorini (2 players, without god cards) in either Java or TypeScript (not both) and you will review other designs for this game.
 The focus of this assignment is on considering design alternatives for code.
 This assignment is intended as a gentle introduction to modeling on a relatively simple problem.
 It is intended to be low stakes and you will have opportunities to receive feedback and learn from mistakes.
 In Homework 6, we will revisit the game and extend it with god cards and with a GUI.

 **This homework has 3 milestones:**